User-Varun/User-Varun/README.md

 - 🌱 I’m currently learning **React , Javascript**

-- 👯 I’m looking to collaborate with **friend to make projects with!**
+- 👯 I’m looking to collaborate with **friends to make projects with!**

 - 📫 How to reach me **pawarvarun706@gmail.com**